open-feature/java-sdk-contrib/tools/tck/README.md

 ### The TCK's own self-tests

-Two suites in this module are exactly the class above, and both run with no Docker in well under a second.
+Three suites in this module are exactly the class above, and all three run with no Docker in well under a second.
 They are the reference adoption, and they are the fast CI canary.

 [`InMemoryProviderTckTest`](src/test/java/dev/openfeature/contrib/tools/tck/InMemoryProviderTckTest.java)
 runs the full applicable suite against the SDK's `InMemoryProvider` — of the 56 scenarios (outline